Katherine Greacen Nelson: Career and education

-Katherine Greacen Nelson received her Bachelor of Science from Vassar College in 1934, being acknowledged for her excellence in geology.
+Katherine Greacen received her Bachelor of Science from Vassar College in 1934, being acknowledged for her excellence in geology.
 Katherine wrote several papers but was best known for the time she devoted teaching students about Earth, bussing kids down to the Greene Museum with the thought of a possible Ice Age Scientific Reserve in Wisconsin.
 Four years after graduating from Vassar, Nelson attended Rutgers University and became one of the first women to earn a PhD in geology.
 Nelson went directly into teaching at Milwaukee-Downer College, as well as being the curator at the Thomas A. Greene Memorial Museum.
 During World War II, Nelson left teaching and began working in petroleum geology and paleontology working for Shell Oil Co. (later transitioning to Hunt Oil Co.) as a way to help out with the war effort.
 At the end of WWII, she returned to Milwaukee-Downer College to continue teaching in both geology and geography.
 During her time teaching there she also spent time teaching at the Milwaukee-Downer Seminary and YWCA.
 In 1954 when the school merged with Lawrence College (under the name UW–Milwaukee), Nelson decided to once again leave Milwaukee-Downer College.

-In 1956 the University of Wisconsin–Milwaukee obtained the Milwaukee-Downer campus.
+In 1956, the University of Wisconsin–Milwaukee obtained the Milwaukee-Downer campus.
 Due to her heavy involvement in both the museum and university, Nelson took the initiative to purchase the Greene Museum from Milwaukee-Downer.
 She created an active public education program for the less wealthy where more than 20,000 people have benefited from its teachings.
 In this same year, Nelson was named the first faculty member and chair of the Department of Geological & Geophysical Sciences at the University of Wisconsin–Milwaukee.
 In 1978 Katherine was selected as the first woman to ever accept the prestigious Neil Miner award for her contribution the earth science.
 Nelson continued to be a part of the Governing board of the academy as well as being a nominee for the Earth Science Section of the American Association for the Advancement of Science until her death on December 29, 1982.